 If you’re a coffee-lover, you’ve probably heard that roasting your own beans is the best way to get the freshest cup.
 But maybe you think it’s a complicated process that takes tons of equipment.
-The truth is at home, coffee bean roasting can be made very simple with the right roaster and has the added benefit of making it much easier to customize your coffee to perfection.
+The truth is at home, coffee bean roasting can be made very simple with the right roaster!
+But purchasing the right home coffee roaster is no easy task!

 To master making your cup of joe, it’s not enough that you have a coffee maker and some coffee beans.
 Knowing the art and science of roasting coffee can make the coffee drinking experience more worthwhile.
 And so, a coffee roaster can be a handy tool in your kitchen.
 We reviewed some of the best home coffee roasters in the market to help you with your hunt.